 Integrity and security in the global research ecosystem

 The COVID-19 pandemic has highlighted the value of international scientific collaboration as well as the challenges that can arise when countries have divergent, economic, security and political interests.
 This project explored policy initiatives and actions to safeguard national and economic security whilst protecting freedom of enquiry, promoting international research cooperation, and ensuring openness and non-discrimination.
 It brings together examples, from different countries and actors, of actions that are being taken to prevent foreign interference, manage risks, and help ensure trust in science.
 It includes recommendations to help countries strengthen research security as part of a broader framework of research integrity.
-The GSF STI policy report on Integrity and Security in the Global Research Ecosystem was published on 28 June 2022 and can be downloaded here.
+The GSF STI policy report on Integrity and Security in the Global Research Ecosystem was published in June 2022.
 Good practice examples/policy initiatives collected during the project can be accessed via the OECD-STIP Compass database.

 Research workforce of the future